 2 Timothy 1:10 – Christ has destroyed death.

-Teaching Points: The importance of the resurrection for our faith and our future.
+Verse by Verse Commentary: The importance of the resurrection for our faith and our future.

 Evidently, the Corinthians had begun doubting the physical resurrection of believers.
 It wasn’t a popular belief at the time.
 Sadducees didn’t believe it and neither did most Greeks, who would have considered the idea abhorrent.
 Nonetheless it is a foundational teaching throughout the Bible and is directly connected to Christ’s resurrection.
 Without one, there is not the other.